RUrlus/carma/docs/source/basic_usage.rst

 .. code-block:: bash

     include                  # carma headers
-    extern/armadillo-code    # fork of armadillo required by carma tests                    # carma tests with python module (if enabled using -DBUILD_TESTS=on) examples                 # carma python examples with python module (if enabled using -DBUILD_EXAMPLES=on)
+    tests                    # carma tests with python module (if enabled using -DBUILD_TESTS=on) examples                 # carma python examples with python module (if enabled using -DBUILD_EXAMPLES=on)